7 Best Homeowners Insurance Companies in Ohio of 2025

 Technology

-An insurer with its own easy-to-use and intuitive website and app makes the process of getting a quote, buying a policy, or making a claim easier.
+An insurer with its own easy-to-use and intuitive website and app makes getting a quote, buying a policy, or making a claim easier.
 Using technology provides great convenience, as you can pay your bill or track a claim, for example, at any time you want.

 So, we made sure that each company we looked at had a website and app that could be navigated by virtually everyone, not just by the tech-savvy.